tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

 ..  function:: vshard.router.map_callrw(function_name, {argument_list}, {options})

     The function implements consistent map-reduce over the entire cluster.
+    Consistency means:

+    *   All the data was accessible.
-    Consistency means all the data was accessible and didn't move during the map request's execution.
+    *   The data didn't migrate between physical storages during the map requests execution.

     The function can be helpful if you need to access: